LuYiting0913/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time. // TODO: add later
+The user launches the application for the first time.

+Step 2.
+The user executes `tutorialList` command to display all the tutorial groups.

+Step 3.
+The user executes `tutorialAdd g/T03` command to add a new tutorial group.

+Step 1.
+The user executes `studentEdit 1 g/T03` command to assign the first student to the newly created tutorial group.

 ### \[Proposed\] Undo/redo feature